wadelau/wadelau.github.io/hanjst/hanjst-debug.md

 >Hanjst parse time                 cost: 0.017s

-Hanjst records its cost time from the very beginning, then at the end of all work, the time elapsed will be calculated out by the diff of these two
+Hanjst records its cost time from the very beginning, then at the end of all work, the time elapsed will be calculated out by the diff of these two points.
+In the [demo page of Hanjst]([https://ufqi.com/dev/hanjst/](https://ufqi.com/dev/hanjst/)), the log shows that it has spent 0.017 second to parse all the template sentences,

 **2. Warnings**